-You can master the art of filmmaking with just an iPhone, and this course.
+You can master the art of smartphone video and filming.

-This masterclass shows the best methods to make stunning iPhone videos.
+This masterclass shows the best methods to make stunning smartphone videos every time.

 What students are saying: